OWASP/samm/Supporting Resources/v2.0/notesV2meetings.md

 stream A = training ; stream B = talking to people Maybe restructure into stream A: technical recommendations and stream B: training and communicating certification still might make sense
-Format how to train is probably not important (might depend on organisation size)
+Format how to train is probably not important (might depend on organization size)